 Ask most dedicated skiers what prevents them from skiing all the time, and money is usually near the top the list.
 Ours is an expensive addiction, and there’s often a direct correlation between the cost of any given ski trip and the ability to afford more ski trips.

-Smart skiers start looking to save money wherever possible early on in their addiction, and it took me almost three full seasons until I finally decided to try my hand at tailgating.
+Smart skiers start looking for ideas to save money wherever possible early on in their addiction, yet it took me almost three full seasons until I finally decided to try my hand at ski tailgating.

 With the exception of one rowdy affair in the Shea Stadium parking lot before a Mets-Yankees game over a decade ago, I’d never been to a tailgate party, and I’ve never hosted my own.

-But that’s exactly what Icecoastchef and I did one Saturday last April, when I hauled my ski gear, Coleman camp stove and a few camping chairs up to Killington’s K-1 lot to set up lunch out of my Jeep.
+But that’s exactly what Icecoastchef and I did one Saturday last April, when I hauled my ski gear and tailgating essentials — a Coleman stove and a few camping chairs — up to Killington’s K-1 lot to set up lunch out of my Jeep.

 So when I suggested that we again Jeep-cook our own lunch on a recent two-day trip back up to Killington, Adam was on-board.
-Our friend Brendan, despite having earned the moniker “Sendin’ Brendan” thanks to his many more years of ski experience and his solid brass balls, had never actually had a parking lot lunch before, and required a bit more convincing.
+Our friend Brendan — despite having earned the moniker “Sendin’ Brendan” — had never actually had a parking lot lunch before, and required a bit more convincing.

-But once the chili and fajitas were on the grill and we were sitting in camp chairs, basking in the sun that was fighting to come out and in the compliments of passers-by, Brendan was a tailgating convert.
+But once the chili and fajitas were on the grill and we were sitting in our chairs, basking in the sun and in the compliments of passers-by, Brendan was a convert.
 “I have to admit, I was a little unsure about this idea,” he said sheepishly, “but this is awesome.”

 Sure, there are the ubiquitous lift conversations, which present frequent opportunities to chat up others and share opinions about which parts of the mountain are skiing best, but there’s something about hot food in a cold parking lot that just invites conviviality.
 Beers are offered and shared, lunches traded, and stories swapped.

 Not every ski area is designed to support a lively tailgating culture, with parking areas that are too much of a schlep to return to midday, and too-tight sardine can-style parking regimens that don’t allow for that little bit of extra space needed to set up a few camp chairs, a camp stove or small grill, and folding table.
-And some hills might have owners that seem outright hostile to any lunchtime activities that can drain away F&B profits.
+And some hills might have owners are hostile to lunchtime activities that can drain away F&B profits.

 But I’ve found that the places I enjoy skiing most also tend to support a thriving tailgating atmosphere.
 At Arapahoe Basin in Colorado, slopeside picnics are woven into the DNA of the place.
 At Crystal Mountain in Washington, some of the lots host both rowdy lunchtime gatherings in their RV-friendly confines, and even rowdier nighttime parties, with bonfires and string lights making the lots seem like small itinerant communities of powder junkies.

-Any successful tailgate lunch requires preparation, and while parking lot picnickers all have their preferences, some basics are required.
+Any successful parking lot lunch requires preparation, and while parking lot picnickers all have their preferences, there is some essential tailgating gear.
 I like to bring along my two-burner Coleman camp stove, which has built-in wind guards that help keep the flames evenly distributed.
 Others prefer small charcoal grills – which are great, just remember to bring a can for the used coals.
 No matter which cooking method you prefer, always have a small fire extinguisher handy.